How To Record a Bounced Check in QuickBooks Online

 B. Service information: This entire section gets populated automatically when you added the billable expense in the previous screenshot.

 Click Save and send to finish the process.
-For additional information on saving, printing, and emailing invoices, review our previous tutorial on how to create and send invoices.
+For additional information on saving, printing, and emailing invoices, review our previous tutorial on how to create and send invoices in QuickBooks Online.

 The Importance of Recording a Bounced Check in QuickBooks Online